20 Types of Caterpillars in Louisiana

 The monarch caterpillar is easily spotted by looking for its orange and black, spiky hair that resembles a fuzzy pom-pom.

-These types of caterpillars in Louisiana feed on milkweed, common mullein, and various other plants native to North America.
+These caterpillars in Louisiana feed on milkweed, common mullein, and various other plants native to North America.

 From these plants, monarch caterpillars also develop a toxin called cardenolide that protects them against predators while in their cocoon stage.